 Every great wardrobe starts with a few key pieces.
 Consider these the building blocks, the foundation, for every outfit you put together.
 Regardless of your personal style, every man needs these five things.

 Defined by its unique weave, the Oxford shirt is worn nearly everyday by most men.
 It’s timeless, versatile, and absolutely essential.
 Whether you’re wearing it to a wedding, to a business meeting, or a child’s birthday party, fit remains key.
 The collar should be just tight enough, the shoulders wide enough but not to the point of being loose, and the chest should be breathable but not baggy.

-Although it is a noteably traditional shirt, that doesn’t mean you don’t have options when it comes to colors and patterns.
+Although it is a notably traditional shirt, that doesn’t mean you don’t have options when it comes to colours and patterns.
 Of course, if we’re talking about a wardrobe staple, the white Oxford shirt is mandatory.

 Pair this shirt with jeans, shorts, or a three piece suit.
 See what we mean by ‘building blocks’?

 2. A Blazer